 The good news is hard water isn’t harmful to your health.
 You ingest many of those minerals in the food you eat every day.

 The bad news is hard water is terrible for your plumbing, appliances, hygiene, dishes, and clothes.
 If your water has too many hard water minerals, we recommend you get a water softener in Des Moines, IA.

 How to Know You Have Hard Water

-Hard water leaves a number of tell-tale signs.
-The best way to know the water in your home has too many hard water minerals is to have professionals test it.
+Hard water leaves several tell-tale signs.
+The best way to know if the water in your home has too many hard water minerals is to have professionals test it.
 However, the signs below will tell you when you need to schedule testing.

 - Residue on fixtures: The minerals in hard water will leave deposits on fixtures such as faucets and showerheads.
 These calcite deposits are whitish and flaky.
 If a showerhead is no longer spraying from all the nozzles, or the nozzles are spraying off in different directions, it’s probably calcite buildup.

 - Filmy surfaces: Hard water leaves a noticeable film over the glass and hard surfaces.
 If you see shower doors with a whitish film, or if you can’t seem to scrub your countertops to a pristine sheen no matter how much work you do, it’s probably a hard water issue.
 You will also see these water stains on glasses and dishes.

 - High water pressure: Calcite deposits inside the pipes begin to close off the volume inside the pipe—and this will spike water pressure.

 - Frequent clogs: There are many different causes for clogs in drains, and hard water is one of them.